A Guide to Broken Dentures

 Most denture repair options, unfortunately, require you to be without your denture.
 Because of this, our dentists in Lincoln, NE and the local dental labs work together closely to ensure dentures are returned to the patient as soon as possible.
 Because Lincoln Family Dentistry offers emergency dental care and work with labs right here in Lincoln, Nebraska, we can assure you that we will get your denture back to you as timely as possible.

 Can I repair my dentures myself?

 It is not recommended that you try to repair your broken dentures yourself.
 While we understand it may seem like “desperate times call for desperate measures”, you could actually do more harm to your denture, even if you use an at home denture repair kit.

 Lincoln Family Dentistry and our dentists in Lincoln, NE offer emergency dental care.
 We make sure to allow time in our day to see emergency dental patients.
 Same-day or next-day appointments are available, as well as an emergency number if it is after hours.
 We would much rather a patient call with a broken dentures emergency than try to repair it at home and end up having to wait longer for the damage to be fixed by the lab.

 Learn how upper dentures can cause oral thrush.

 It is important to care for dentures properly at home.
 Handling them with care and keeping them in tip top shape will help you get the most out of the denture you have.

 Remove your dentures carefully over a safe area.
 Dropping your denture on the tile floor or into an empty sink is a likely way to break it.
-The best solution would be to remove the denture over a soft area like a rug, or fill your sink with water and lean over it as you remove your denture.
+An excellent solution would be to remove the denture over a soft area like a rug, or fill your sink with water and lean over it as you remove your denture.

 Are there any alternatives to conventional dentures?